hatfieldlibrary/dspace-angular-client/README.md

 Requests for bitstreams are handled by the middleware.
 The current implementation loads data into a memory buffer before returning it in the Express response.
 That's not a great solution.
 It would be better to use streams and pipes or WebSockets.

+It would also be possible to retrieve the DSpace token from the session store and maintain a copy client-side.
+This would allow us to retrieve bitstreams directly from the DSpace host.
+The implications of this approach haven't been considered but some possible components (e.g. /check-session) are in place.

 ### Solr

 Solr searching is implemented in the NodeJs middleware.
 It has not been added to the current UI prototype and we haven't tackled paging, etc.